-Ocean Walk Village – Connected to the Hilton Daytona Beach Oceanfront Resort, via covered walkways, the multi-level shopping, entertainment complex provides a complete shopping, dining and entertainment center.
+Ocean Walk Village – Four miles north of The Shores, the multi-level complex provides a complete shopping, dining and entertainment center.

 Daytona Lagoon – Daytona’s premier family entertainment center offers hours of fun-filled excitement for the entire family.
 You can enjoy 25 ft. rock wall climbs; putt a round of mini-golf on one of three nine-hole courses; go for a spin on the high performance go-karts or dodge the rays in a 3,100 sq. ft. laser tag arena.
 Also enjoy a state of the art video arcade.